express-vue/express-vue/README.md

 # express-vue

-A Simple way of using Server Side rendered Vue.js 2.0+ natively in Express using `res.render()`
+A Simple way of using Server Side rendered Vue.js 2.0+ natively in Express using streams

 If you want to use vue.js and setup a large scale web application that is server side rendered, using Node+Express, but you want to use all the fantastic tools given to you by Vue.js.
 Then this is the library for you.

 The idea is simple use Node+Express for your Controller and Models, and Vue.js for your Views.. you can have a secure server side rendered website without all the hassle.
-Your Controller will pass in the data to your View through `res.render('view', {data})`.
+Your Controller will pass in the data to your View through `res.renderVue('view', {data}, [{vueOptions}])`.

 ## Installation